abira-sengupta/Methane-Rice-paddies/README.md

 # Methane (CH4) emissions from rice paddies
+Ch4 emissions from rice paddies vary dynamically depending on rice growing stages (Figure 1 (iii)) and environmental conditions, as described below,
 - The early emission peak is the first one.
 In this pattern, CH4 fluxes increase after flooding for rice transplanting, as straw and/or stubble from the previous season provides the substrate for CH4 production.
 CH4 emissions peak during tillering and typically decrease to near-zero levels before harvest.
 This group covers about 40% of all observations.
 This is observed in